 Some of our manufacturers quote insulation value using a 'TOG' rating - more commonly found to rate duvets.
 A TOG rating of 12-14 is thought to be typical for a duvet suitable for winter use.
 For our purposes we need a conversion to the R-value expressed in SI units.

 Happily, the TOG value is based on the R-value and the conversion for that is:

 1 TOG = 0.1 R(SI) = 0.1 m2K/Watt

-So a mat with a tog rating of 3 with have an R-value (SI) of 0.3
+A mat with a TOG rating of 3 would equate to having an R-value (SI) of 0.3

+US Methods differed slightly.
 In the US R-values are expressed using imperial units of ft2F/Btu.
-The conversion is less neat than a TOG but still straightforward:
+The conversion is less neat than a TOG rating but still straightforward:

 1 R-value (US) = 0.17622 R-value (SI)

 Thus, US quoted R-values are more than 5 times higher than the SI unit version.